markbarnes/sermon-browser/sb-includes/readme.txt

 If you want to customise how Sermon Browser appears throughout your site, use [Template tags](http://www.4-14.org.uk/wordpress-plugins/sermon-browser/template-tags).

 == Changelog ==

+= 0.43.1 =
+* New feature: The Romanian Cornilescu Bible version has been added.
+Use the template tag [cornliescutext]
+* Optimisation: Most bible texts now served from SermonBrowser's own API service, not Living Stones Ministries (ESV and NET continue to be supplied direct from the publisher).
+Unfortunately the Hebrew Names Version is no longer available, but *it makes possible the addition of bibles in dozens of other languages*.
+If you would like your language included, please ask.
+* Optimisation: Improved Spanish translation (thanks to Marvin Ortega).
+* Bug fix: Removed error with wp_timezone_supported() on Wordpress 2.6 and 2.7.
+* Bug fix: Warning message now correctly displays in admin when [sermons] shortcode is missing.
+* Bug fix: Stylesheet now loaded correctly even with default permalinks.
+* Bug fix: Fixed link to podcast background image.

 = 0.43 =
 * New feature: Automatically populate entry fields using the ID3 tags in MP3 files (thanks to James Hudson who helped with this feature).